 Phone.
 Having communication is helpful to you and to us. consider a SIM card for European travel or add to your plan to prevent surprises on your bill.
 I have used T-Mobile around the world and have been very impressed with what they offer.
 They also have no-contract plans, so you can get set up with a separate travel phone just for the month.
 T-Mobile has great reception in the valley.

-A spare set of brake pads for your bike are also a great idea and won't take up much space.
+A spare set of brake pads and derailleur hanger for your bike are also a great idea and won't take up much space.

 Spare tubes in case of a puncture.